mihonapp/website/website/src/docs/faq/browse/extensions.md

 Frequently Asked Questions about Extensions.

 ## What are some recommended extensions and sources?
-**Tachiyomi** offers a few extensions for use with self-hosted content [here](https://github.com/tachiyomiorg/extensions).

-Otherwise, Tachiyomi is bring-your-own-content and does not offer anything.
+Mihon is bring-your-own-content and does not offer anything.

 ::: info Disclaimer
-**Tachiyomi** isn't responsible for slow, down, missing chapters, or subpar image quality of sources as it doesn't host the content.
+**Mihon** isn't responsible for slow, down, missing chapters, or subpar image quality of sources as it doesn't host the content.
 :::

 ## Enabling third-party installations